Creamy Sun Dried Tomato Orzo Pasta

 • 1 tsp dried thyme

-Next, add the chopped sun-dried tomatoes and cook for another 2 minutes, allowing their flavor to infuse the sausage and aromatics.
+Add the chopped sun-dried tomatoes and cook for 2 minutes, stirring gently to distribute them evenly throughout the sausage mixture.

 • 4 cups low-sodium chicken broth